Asymptotics of the ground state energy of heavy molecules and related topics: Upper estimate

 and their absolute value does not exceed $|\lambda_N-\nu|$ while their number does not exceed $|\N(H_W-\nu)-N|$.

 Again, discounting all the errors and considering semiclassical approximation (including $\rho_\Psi (x)\sim P'\bigl(W(x)+\nu)\bigr)$ we arrive to a functional

-which needs to be minimized under assumptions $\textup{(\ref{24-1-21})}_{1,2}$ and (\ref{24-2-3}).
-This functional differs from (\ref{24-2-11}) which was minimized by the last term.
-One can prove that (\ref{24-2-21}) minimizes as $\rho=\rho^\TF$, $W=W^\TF$ and $\nu$ is a chemical potential.
+which needs to be minimized under assumptions $\textup{(\ref{25-1-21})}_{1,2}$ and (\ref{25-2-3}).
+This functional differs from (\ref{25-2-11}) which was minimized by the last term.
+One can prove that (\ref{25-2-22}) minimizes as $\rho=\rho^\TF$, $W=W^\TF$ and $\nu$ is a chemical potential.
 So again we may pick them (or their appropriate approximations) up from the very beginning.

-Therefore in addition to a semiclassical $\error_1$\,\footref{foot-24-7} of the previous subsection we need to consider also semiclassical errors
+Therefore in addition to a semiclassical $\error_1$\,\footref{foot-25-7} of the previous subsection we need to consider also semiclassical errors

-\begin{remark} \begin{enumerate}[label=(\roman*), fullwidth] \item Recall that we assumed that $\lambda_N <0$ i.e. (\ref{24-2-5}) holds.
-In the opposite case (\ref{24-2-15}) selecting appropriate $\phi_j(x)$ with $j=\N(H_W)+1,\ldots ,N$ we with arbitrarily small error estimate the first term in the right-hand expression of (\ref{24-2-2}) from above by $\N_1 (H_W)$ as i.e. we will get the same formula but with $\nu=0$ and we also will need to estimate (\ref{24-2-22}) with $\nu=0$.
+\begin{remark} \begin{enumerate}[label=(\roman*), wide, labelindent=0pt] \item Recall that we assumed that $\lambda_N <0$ i.e. (\ref{25-2-5}) holds.
+In the opposite case (\ref{25-2-15}) selecting appropriate $\phi_j(x)$ with $j=\N(H_W)+1,\ldots ,N$ we with arbitrarily small error estimate the first term in the right-hand expression of (\ref{25-2-2}) from above by $\N_1 (H_W)$ as i.e. we will get the same formula but with $\nu=0$ and we also will need to estimate (\ref{25-2-23}) with $\nu=0$.

-\item To make this case compatible with the case (\ref{24-2-5}) we will need to estimate $|\nu|$ (and $|N-Z|$) under assumption (\ref{24-2-15}); we will also compare $\cE^\TF$ calculated for such $\nu$ (or, equivalently, $N$ as they are connected) and $\nu=0$ (and $N=Z$).
+\item To make this case compatible with the case (\ref{25-2-5}) we will need to estimate $|\nu|$ (and $|N-Z|$) under assumption (\ref{25-2-15}); we will also compare $\cE^\TF$ calculated for such $\nu$ (or, equivalently, $N$ as they are connected) and $\nu=0$ (and $N=Z$).

 \item Sure $\rho^\TF$ and $W^\TF$ depend on $\nu$ (or $N$) but we will prove that for $N-Z$ relatively small we can do all calculations as $\nu=0$ (and $N=Z$).